 · A pinch each of salt and pepper

-Put all the ingredients, except for the wild garlic, in a bowl and whisk to a smooth batter.
+Place all ingredients except the wild garlic, in a bowl and whisk until smooth.
 Make sure that no lumps of flour form.
-Stir accordingly until they are all gone.
+Stir accordingly until all are gone.

-Now stir in the wild garlic and put everything in the fridge for 30 minutes.
+Now stir in the wild garlic and put everything in the refrigerator for 30 minutes.

 Preheat the oven to 425°F (top/bottom heat).
-Butter the madeleine molds if necessary (not necessary with silicone) and place a teaspoon of the batter in each mold.
+Butter the madeleine molds if necessary (not necessary with silicone) and place a teaspoon of the batter in each well.

-Now bake the cakes at 425° F for 4 minutes, then turn the oven down to 350 °F and leave them in for another 6 minutes.
+Now bake the cakes at 425°F for 4 minutes, then turn the oven down to 350°C and leave them in for another 6 minutes.

 Now add a delicious spring wine - yum!

-And if you want to know even more about wild garlic, go to Oberharmersbach in the Black Forest for the wild garlic weeks.
-These always take place at the end of March:
+And if you want to know even more about this herb, go to Oberharmersbach in the Black Forest for the wild garlic weeks.
+These take place every year at the end of March: